 15-17 Tavistock Place

-I have been involved in research relating to vaccines and immunisation for 15 years.
-I also have significant experience of coordinating community health and immunisation programmes in Haiti which included supervising and training health workers in vaccination.
+I am a medical anthropologist with a professional background in nursing and community health development.
+I have been involved in research relating to vaccines and immunisation for 17 years and have experience of coordinating community health and immunisation programmes in Haiti.
 My research in this field spans paediatric clinical vaccine trials, organisational, qualitative and mixed methods research in the UK related to the delivery of vaccine programmes, vaccine trial participation, public engagement, acceptance of new vaccines, as well as longer term ethnographic fieldwork related to community engagement, vaccine trials and ethics in western Kenya.

 In post-doctoral work I have studied the role and value of recicprocal monitoring in clinical trials, and have been part of a multi-disciplinary research team are developing a mobile health self-monitoring system for patients with heart failure.
 As part of this research I conducted home visits, to observe how patients were integrating use of this system into their daily lives, and do talk to them about their experiences of adopting technology for self-monitoring.

 I teach on the Principles of Social Research (PSR) and the Medical Anthropology for Public Health modules, and co-edited the 2nd edition of the PSR text book.
-I also supervise in-house and distance learning Masters students and support PhD students.
+I supervise Masters and PhD students.